WisTex/Neuhub/view/theme/redbasic-child/README.md

 ## Notes

-This deriviative themes does not currently support schemes.
+This deriviative theme does not currently support schemes.
 However, this theme will inherit any settings you have made in the Redbasic theme, including the Advanced Theme Settings.

 ## Credits